 Weight loss and other challenges

 Please indulge wisely if you are watching your weight.
-Ok, you save some butter or egg calories but with the almonds, coconut sugar and maple syrup these cinnamon stars still remain calorie power houses.
-Be aware that although coconut sugar tends to be more natural and healthier than table sugar, it is similar high in calorie content as regular sugar.
+Ok, you save some butter or egg calories but with the almonds, coconut sugar and maple syrup these cinnamon stars still remain calorie powerhouses.
+Be aware that although coconut sugar tends to be more natural and healthier than table sugar, it is similarly high in calorie content as regular sugar.

 A lower glycemic index combined with a bit lower amounts of fructose turns coconut sugar into an acceptable occasional “proceed with caution” sweetener like honey or maple syrup.
 But nutrients aside it is only a slightly better alternative to table sugar and can challenge your blood sugar and liver in a similar way.